melinda-z/CI-MS1-GirlOnEarth/README.md

 #### 9.3 Acknowledgements

-* I would like to thank my mentor Allen Thomas Varghese for the useful tip, recommendations and support.
+I would like to thank:

+*  my mentor Allen Thomas Varghese for the useful tip, recommendations and support.
-* I would like to thank the tutor support team for the rapid respond each time when I submit a question.
+*  the tutor support team for the rapid respond each time when I submit a question.
-* I would like to thank everyone who help me in the Slack community for their kindness and generosity.
+*  everyone who help me in the Slack community for their kindness and generosity.

+And if anyone have any questions regarding to this project you can reach me on melinda_hongye@yahoo.com.